ansible/ansible-container/docs/rst/configure_openshift.rst

 Allow insecure registry access
 ``````````````````````````````

-In order to use the private registry that comes installed, you will need Docker to allow access to insecure registry addressed
+In order to use the private registry that comes installed, you will need Docker to allow access to the insecure registry address
 displayed when you ran the ``oc cluster up`` command, as pictured above.

 Additionally, you will need to allow access to the host name on which the registry will be exposed.
 The host name will be your